radiodan/radiodan-client.js/docs/docs/usage/players-playlists.md

 var player = radiodan.player.get('idOfPlayer');
 ```

-If you don't know what players are available, you can discover them using the
+If you don't know what players are available, you can find them using the
 `discover()` method.

 ```javascript